DeadManLogan/Drei-Documentation/Shaders/MeshDistortMaterial.md

     ```

     In this example, we create a new instance of the **MeshDistortMaterial** class and set its **userData** property to an object with two properties: **foo** with the string value **'bar'** and **baz** with the number value **42**.
 This custom data can be accessed later on by other parts of your code that have access to the material instance.

+* **toJSON**

+    is a method that returns a JSON representation of the material instance.
+This property is inherited from the **Material** class in Three.js, which is the base class for all material types.

+    The **toJSON** method can be useful for serializing material instances to JSON format, which can then be stored or transmitted over a network.
+When a material instance is serialized using **toJSON**, all of its properties are included in the resulting JSON object, except for properties that have the value **undefined**.

+    Here is an example of how you can use the **toJSON** method to serialize a **MeshDistortMaterial** instance in Drei.js:

+    ```js
+        import { MeshDistortMaterial } from 'drei';

+        const material = new MeshDistortMaterial({/* options */});
+        const materialJson = material.toJSON();
+    ```

+    In this example, we create a new instance of the **MeshDistortMaterial** class and then call its **toJSON** method to serialize the material instance to a JSON object.
+The resulting **materialJson** object will contain all of the material's properties as key-value pairs in JSON format.

+* **clone**

+    is a method that creates a new instance of the material that is a copy of the original material instance.
+This property is inherited from the **Material** class in Three.js, which is the base class for all material types.

+    The **clone** method can be useful for creating multiple copies of a material with the same properties, but with different settings or parameters.
+When you **clone** a material instance using clone, a new instance of the material is created with all of the same property values as the original material.

+    Here is an example of how you can use the **clone** method to create a copy of a MeshDistortMaterial instance in Drei.js:

+    ```js
+        import { MeshDistortMaterial } from 'drei';

+        const originalMaterial = new MeshDistortMaterial({/* options */});
+        const clonedMaterial = originalMaterial.clone();
+    ```

+    In this example, we create a new instance of the **MeshDistortMaterial** class called **originalMaterial**.
+We then call its **clone** method to create a new instance of the material that is a copy of **originalMaterial**.
+The resulting **clonedMaterial** instance will have all of the same property values as **originalMaterial**.